Is Astrophotography Easy? Find Out Now

 Learning Astrophotography

-As we’ve discussed above, there is a lot of learning in astrophotography.
-You need to learn how to find, image, and process objects in space.
+What do you need to learn?
+Some things include how to find, image, and process objects in space.
 You need to learn about the best equipment to use for the level you are at.
 You need to learn about what is out there in the sky.
 Are you interested in imaging the Milky Way, planets, galaxies, star clusters, or deep-sky objects like nebulae?
-What you are aiming to image will determine the techniques and equipment you need to use.
+What you want to image will determine the techniques and equipment you need to use.

 Before you get into this hobby, make sure you are aware of what it involves.
 This is what I am trying to lay out for you here on this page.
 So what is involved, and what challenges will you face?